jina-ai/jina/docs/how-to/scale-out.md

     f.post(on='/index', inputs=news_generator, show_progress=True)
 ```

-The `PQLiteIndexer` will save your indexed Documents to your specified `workspace` (directory).
+The `ANNLiteIndexer` will save your indexed Documents to your specified `workspace` (directory).
 Since the default number of shards is one.
-All the data will be saved to `YOUR-WORKSPACE-DIR/PQLiteIndexer/0/` where `0` is the shard id.
+All the data will be saved to `YOUR-WORKSPACE-DIR/ANNLiteIndexer/0/` where `0` is the shard id.

 If you want to distribute your data to different places, Jina allows you to use `shards` to specify the number of shards.